skemper/www.jhu-oose.com/lecture-4/index.md

 - Notes & other item data
 - Scheduling
 - Synching with other providers (Apple Reminders, Google Keep, and so forth)
+- Fix the pooling with either server-sent events, websockets, or long pooling